philipperemy/which-of-your-friends-are-on-tinder/README.md

 ## Support

-You can either open an `Issue` or send me a e-mail to premy@cogent.co.jp.
+You can either open an `Issue` or send me a e-mail to premy.enseirb@gmail.com.
 Any contributions are welcomed!